Joachim Low Profile

 At the time of his departure from Austria Wien in March 2004, they were first in the Bundesliga.
 Months later, he joined Jurgen Klinsmann's Germany technical team and subsequently took over as head coach following the 2006 World Cup.

-Low and German football's governing body, the DFB, came under fire for their treatment of Mesut Ozil in 2018, with the playmaker alleging that he had been subjected to "racism and disrespect" due to his Turkish roots while with the national team, including from Germany supporters.
+Low and German soccer's governing body, the DFB, came under fire for their treatment of Mesut Ozil in 2018, with the playmaker alleging that he had been subjected to "racism and disrespect" due to his Turkish roots while with the national team, including from Germany supporters.
 This had surfaced largely as a result of Ozil and Germany team-mate Ilkay Gundogan posing for a photo with controversial Turkish president Recep Tayyip Erdogan.

 In response to this, the head coach was quoted by The Guardian as saying: "My only intention was to prepare best for the World Cup.
 This issue also cost us energy because it was always there.
 It is no excuse for our performance.
 That was not the reason.
 His claims of racism are exaggerated.
 Nowhere within my team during my time - there has been not even a hint of racism."